LadyConstantina/CS-Labs/Classical Ciphers/README.md

 - The cyphers were implemented only for the English alphabet.
 Do not use any other language symbols.
 - The cyphers are programmed to understand only all-characters messages.
 Do not use numbers or any symbols, other than ``` . ``` upper or lower letters and spaces.

+&ensp;&ensp;&ensp; If you want to test the code, you can see it in the testcode.ipynb file, carefully commented out.
 &ensp;&ensp;&ensp; In the following chapters, you can find more details regarding the implementation of each type of cypher.

 ## Caesar Cypher version 1